 What does it take to live a moral life?
-Jeff and Dustin talk with David Brooks, New York Times columnist and best-selling author, about his latest book, The Second Mountain.
-David shares about his personal journey of faith and what it means to live a “second mountain” life through commitments to family, a vocation, a community, and a philosophy.
+Jeff Haanen and Dustin Moody talk with David Brooks, New York Times columnist and best-selling author, about his latest book, The Second Mountain.
+David shares about his personal journey of faith and what it means to live a "second mountain" life through commitments to family, a vocation, a community, and a philosophy.

 "Character formation is not really about individual self-control, it's about devoting ourselves to a higher love and serving that love."